alexellis/derek/README.md

 When someone sends a PR without a sign-off, I'll apply a label `no-dco` and also send them a comment pointing them to the contributor guide.
 Most of the time when I've been helping the OpenFaaS project - people read my message and fix things up without you having to get involved.

-* Allow users in a specified MAINTAINERS file to apply comments to issues
+* Allow users in a specified MAINTAINERS file to apply labels/assign users to issues

 You don't have to give people full write access anymore to help you manage issues.
 I'll do that for you, just put them in a MAINTAINERS file in the root and when they comment on an issue then I'll use my granular permissions instead.

+> Note that the assign/unassign commands provides the shortcut `me` to assign to the commenter

 Example:

 ```
 Derek add label: awesome
+Derek remove label: awesome
+Derek assign: alexellis
+Derek unassign: me
 ```

 [Live demo here](https://twitter.com/alexellisuk/status/905694832445804544)